-Lysates prepared from HeLa cells left unstimulated (1) or stimulated with TNF- α (2-5) were resolved by SDS-PAGE on a 10% polyacrylamide gel and transferred to PVDF.
-Membranes were blocked with a 5% BSA-TBST buffer for one hour at room temperature, then incubated with HSP27 [pS82] antibody for one hour at room temperature in 3% BSA-TBST buffer, following prior incubation with: no peptide (1, 2), the non-phosphopeptide corresponding to the immunogen (3), a generic phosphoserine-containing peptide (4), or, the phosphopeptide immunogen (5).
-After washing, membranes were incubated with goat F(ab')2 anti-rabbit IgG HRP conjugate (Cat. # ALI4404) in 3% BSA-TBST buffer, and bands were detected using the Pierce SuperSignalTM method.
+Extracts of CHO-T cells transiently transfected with wild-type human IRS-1 unstimulated (1) or stimulated (2-5) with 100 ng/mL TPA for 30 minutes were resolved by SDS-PAGE on a 10% polyacrylamide gel and transferred to PVDF.
+The membrane was blocked with a 5% BSA-TBST buffer for one hour at room temperature, then incubated with the IRS-1 [pY941] antibody for two hours at room temperature in a 1% BSA-TBST buffer, following prior incubation with: no peptide (1, 2), the non-phosphopeptide corresponding to the phosphopeptide immunogen (3), a generic phosphotyrosine-containing peptide (4), or the phosphopeptide immunogen (5).
+After washing, the membrane was incubated with goat F(ab')2 anti-rabbit IgG HRP conjugate (Cat. # ALI4404) and signals were detected using the Pierce SuperSignalTM method.

-The data show that only the peptide corresponding to HSP27 [pS82] blocks the antibody signal, thereby demonstrating the specificity of the antibody.
+The data show that only the phosphopeptide corresponding to IRS-1 $[pY^{941}]$ blocks the antibody signal, demonstrating the specificity of the antibody.
+The data also show up-regulation of the signal upon stimulation with TPA in this cell system.